 Throughout your service, you will be a member of the EU pension scheme.
 A pension is awarded after you complete a minimum of 10 years of service and reach the pensionable age of 66.
 Pension rights acquired in one or more national schemes before starting to work at Frontex may be transferred into the EU pension system.

 Frontex employees receive an allowance of EUR 1200 per year to cover sports activities.

 Frontex employees receive a Warsaw public transport card good for free travel by Metro, trams and buses, 24/7.
 Warsaw’s extensive public transport system includes a 2-line Metro, trams and buses.
 The city has invested heavily in new rolling stock in recent years, and the Metro is still expanding.
 Frontex is located next to Rondo Daszyńskiego, a stop on Metro Line 2 and a hub for trams and buses.

 Frontex offers in-house language courses in a number of EU languages (English, French, German, Italian, Polish, Spanish), and reimbursement of the cost of language courses for staff posted outside the Frontex headquarters in Warsaw.

 Our expatriate services office works hard to smooth your transition to Warsaw and ensure your stay in the Polish capital is hassle-free.
-We’ll help you with all of the formalities of moving and getting started on your life here (ID documents, car registration, banking and more).
-We also provide advice on Polish and EU law related to your stay, and a weekly events newsletter.
+We’ll help you with many of the formalities of moving and getting started on your life here (ID documents, car registration, banking and more).
+We also provide advice on Polish and EU law related to your stay, and publish occasional announcements on important events and developments.

-If you are a deployed standing corps officer, the Expatriate Services office will provide support to your family as regards your installation in Poland.
+If you are a deployed standing corps officer in Poland, the Expatriate Services office will provide support to your family as regards your installation in Poland.